This text is a slightly revised version of af paper written for the NERA-conference in Turku, Finland, March 3-6, https://nera2020.fi/

 The first manifesto is made up of seven more or less overlapping theses or sentences.

 As a direct consequence of this, BS say that education cannot be derived from external interests, such as political or economic agendas, and therefore education cannot be instrumentalized under structures of “what works”.
-Therefore, BS rejects both of what they term “populist” and “idealistic” agendas.
+Therefore, BS rejects both what they term as “populist” and “idealistic” agendas.
 Populism is, in a somewhat strange use of the term, about instrumentalism, and idealism is about achieving external normative goals.
 This framing, however, risks being too simplistic, as it tend to reduce Bildung, the suspended interplay between past and future, to its opposites.
 It risks tearing apart major traditions instead of examining them for the benefit of the newly conquered land.
 However, I fully agree that idealism and populism, even in its broadest sense, should be criticized: Idealism for pointing to a golden future that education must pursue, eg. “OECD-21.
-Century skills” or “UN world sustainable goals”, and “populism” for making selected aspects of the past a defining feature of a community.
-However, in my view both populism and idealism – and not only “populism” – is in danger of producing instrumentalism and structures of “what work”.
+Century skills” or “UN world sustainable goals”, and populism for making selected aspects of the past a defining feature of a community.
+However, in my opinion, both populism and idealism – and not only “populism” – is in danger of producing instrumentalism and structures of “what work”.

 A further attempt to determine the place and the interior of education appears in the second thesis, which is dealt with under the heading “The interest of education”.
 Here everything become less accurate.
 BS say that education is about “freedom” and that this freedom is “relational”.
 That is not all together wrong, to be sure, but such a formulation may easily end up in new forms of “idealisms”, a risk that BS actually note as well, if I understand it correctly.

-The relational freedom is inscribed in a relationship of “authority that carries an orientation towards freedom with it”.
+This relational freedom is inscribed in a relationship of “authority that carries an orientation towards freedom with it”.
 This phrase is very similar to Hannah Arendt, who also emphasized the importance of both freedom and authority.
 Arendt links authority to the past and to roman antiquity, but this aspect of Arendt’s work is normally forgotten or opposed by Biesta.
 Therefore, the concept of authority cannot really materialize, and BS tend to end up with “free relations”, which take us towards “idealism”.

 However, BS is partly aware of this pitfall.
 They write that freedom cannot be made into a goal that education must realize.
 Education should not be reduced to a “not yet”, to the realization of a specific future.
 There is freedom within education itself, freedom is “carried” by “authority”.
 I agree with that.
 The question is just what is meant by “future” when authority and “past” cannot materialize?
 There is no answer.
-In this way, the second thesis does not really add anything to the first besides the indefinite “freedom and relationships”, which tend to end up in an isolated “not yet”, leading to “idealism”, that BS wants to get rid of.
+In this way, the second thesis does not really add anything to the first besides the indefinite “freedom and relationships”, which tend to end up in an isolated “not yet”, leading to “idealism”, that BS otherwise wants to get rid of.

 The third thesis is: “Education in the tension between ‘what is’ and ‘what is not’”.
 Here we are told, again, that education is neither about a “what is not yet”, such as 21st century goals (my own example) or various utopian dreams, nor about a “what is”, ie. socialization into an existing practice.
 Instead, BS wants to situate education in the present, not as a flat point in actuality, but as the place where “what is”, and “what is not yet”, are connected to each other in a state of tension.
 One must “stay in the tension” between “what is and what is not”.
 But as I just said, the “what is”, authority and the past, cannot materialize.
 Therefore “freedom” and “relations” risk running away into “what is not yet”, that is, idealism.